dart-backend/angel3-guide/guides/dependency-injection.md

 ```

 ## Enabling `dart:mirrors` or other Reflection

-By default, Angel will use the `EmptyReflector()` to power its `Container` instances,
-which has no support for `dart:mirrors`, so that it can be used in contexts where Dart
-reflection is not available.
+By default, Angel3 will use the `EmptyReflector()` to power its `Container` instances, which has no support for `dart:mirrors`, so that it can be used in contexts where Dart reflection is not available.

-However, by using a different `Reflector`, you can use the full power of Angel's DI system.
-`angel init` projects use the `MirrorsReflector()` by default.
+However, by using a different `Reflector`, you can use the full power of Angel3's DI system. `angel3 init` projects use the `MirrorsReflector()` by default.

-If your application is using any sort of functionality reliant on annotations or reflection,
-either include the MirrorsReflector, or use a static reflector variant.
+If your application is using any sort of functionality reliant on annotations or reflection, either include the MirrorsReflector, or use a static reflector variant.

 The following use cases require reflection:

 * Use of `Controller`s, via `@Expose()` or `@ExposeWS()`
 * Use of dependency injection into **constructors**, whether in controllers or plain `container.make` calls
 * Use of the `ioc` function in any route

-The `MirrorsReflector` from `package:angel3_container/mirrors.dart` is by far the most convenient pattern,
-so use it if possible.
+The `MirrorsReflector` from `package:angel3_container/mirrors.dart` is by far the most convenient pattern, so use it if possible.

 However, the following alternatives exist:

-* Generation via `package:angel_container_generator`
+* Generation via `package:angel3_container_generator`
 * Creating an instance of `StaticReflector`
 * Manually implementing the `Reflector` interface (cumbersome; not recommended)

-## Next Up...
+## Next Up

 Continue reading to learn about [Middleware](middleware.md).